Sport For Life Canadian Summit

 Physical Literacy Instructor Program

-The program has four training modules which combine text based information, video, interactive elements and in-person workshops for the learner to acquire the knowledge and understanding to develop physical literacy.
+The program has the following four training modules, which combine text-based information, video, interactive elements and in-person workshops for the learner to acquire the knowledge and understanding to develop physical literacy:

 - Introduction to Physical Literacy (online)

 - HIGH FIVE Principles of Healthy Child Development (in-person workshop) or HIGH FIVE Sport (in-person workshop)

 - Quality Physical Literacy Experiences & Program Evaluation (in-person workshop)

 Participants are required to successfully complete all four training modules and related learning activities to receive a certificate of completion.

 Sport for Life Leaders School

 Sport for Life Leaders School supports the personal learning and development of community leaders as they integrate Sport for Life, Long-Term Athlete Development, and Physical Literacy into their communities.

 What: Over a one-year span, Sport for Life Leaders School participants plan, launch, and lead individual community projects, guided and mentored by members of the Sport for Life team.
 Each month, Sport for Life Leaders School convene for an online seminar conducted by leading Canadian sport and community development experts, and participants discuss, share, and explore ideas and progress on their projects.
 At the end of the year, the record of each project becomes a new contribution to the knowledge of how to advance Sport for Life.